bryan-at-looker/embed-sdk-sko-markdown/section3.md

     });
 ```

- Then import the function we need `accessToken` by updating the `webpack-devserver.config.js` file.
-Place this line at the top.
+ Then import the function we need, `accessToken`, into `webpack-devserver.config.js` as well.
+Place this line near the top.

  ```
 var { accessToken } = require('./server_utils/auth_utils')